National Princess Day timeline

 Bestow your friends with a princess party invite

-For kid-friendly, stick to a princess-themed party with castle, crown, and princess inspired foods (cupcakes, cookies, brownies, cake).
+For kids, stick to a princess-themed party with castle, crown, and princess inspired foods (cupcakes, cookies, brownies, cake).
 For adults, focus on sparkly decor and pink cocktails.
 Want an easier alternative?
-Gather a group of friends for happy hour and gift them with a princess crown for a fun, festive touch.
+Gather a group of friends for happy hour and gift them with a princess tiara for a fun, festive touch.

 Act like a princess

 Let National Princess Day be a good reminder to focus on how you present yourself to the world.
-For example, princesses are known for the way they walk, talk, sit, and eat (to name a few examples we can remember from The Princess Diaries), so acknowledge the day by trying to improve these things.
+For example, princesses are known for the way they walk, talk, sit, and eat (to name a few examples we can remember from The Princess Diaries).
+But maybe the princess you're embodying is Xena, so be the leader you were born to be!

 Indulge in a treatment fit for royalty